Utah Administrative Code

 (2) will comply with the performance standards specified in R311-500-8 after receiving a certificate.

-(b) Applications submitted under R311-500-4 shall be on a form approved by the Executive Secretary and shall be reviewed by the Executive Secretary to determine if the applicant is eligible for certification.
+(b) Applications submitted under R311-500-4 shall be on a form approved by the Director and shall be reviewed by the Director to determine if the applicant is eligible for certification.

 (a) For initial and renewal certification, an applicant must: